asharma327/apispreadsheets-php/README.md

 use ApiSpreadsheets\Spreadsheet;

-// An optional parameters to filter the required rows to read
+// An optional array to filter or change how the returned rows look like
 $params = [
     'dataFormat' => 'column', // Can be matrix or column, the default is row.
     'limit' => 10, // limit the returned rows